 - Take advantage of resources to learn all you can about the disease of addiction.

-Though it is ultimately up to the addict to admit that they have a problem and seek treatment, you can talk to them and encourage them to seek the help of a rehab treatment program.
-Research treatment programs for your loved one, offer to go with them to tour a rehab center, and assure them that you will be there throughout the entire process.
+Though it is ultimately up to the addict to admit that they have a problem and seek treatment and rehab, you can talk to them and encourage them to seek the help of a rehab treatment program.
+Research heroin rehab and treatment centers for your loved one, offer to go with them to tour a rehab center, and assure them that you will be there throughout the entire process.

 Why Consider Treatment at Vantage Point